ellisonbg/py4science/book/getting_started.rst

    enhanced IPython interpreter

-Now that we've tested the interactive interpreter, next we want to write a simple python script and make sure we can run it in python.
+Now that we've tested the interactive interpreter, we want to write a simple python script and make sure we can run it in python.
 For this you will need a code editor.
 Many hardcore programmers use the plain text editors emacs or vi, and there are endless debates and even paintball wars to resolve which is superior.
 We won't wade into that particular debate except to say both are good choices and if you have some time to invest in your future productivity, learning one of these editors will pay off in spades, but does entail a significant "up-front" cost.
-There are a variety of choices for those who prefer a graphical user interface environment for their editor, with the traditional "File/Edit" menus for loading and saving files with a mouse and doing search-and-replace operations.
-A good choice is `Idle <http://docs.python.org/library/idle.html>`_, a tkinter based editor which comes with the standard Python distribution.
+There are a variety of choices for those who prefer a graphical user interface environment for their editor, with the traditional "File/Edit" menus for loading and saving files or doing search-and-replace operations.
+A good choice is `Idle
+<http://docs.python.org/library/idle.html>`_, a tkinter based editor
-Another good choice is the `SciTE
-<http://www.scintilla.org/SciTE.html>`_ editor which ships with
-Python(x,y) and EPD, runs across major platforms, and supports python and most every other programming languages.
-Essential things to look for in an editor are: syntax highlighting, syntax aware automatic indentation for code blocks, and the ability to use whitespace instead of tabs for indentation. google "python code editor" for more information and see the `python editors
+which comes with the standard Python distribution.
+Another good choice is the `SciTE <http://www.scintilla.org/SciTE.html>`_ editor which ships with Python(x,y) and EPD, runs across major platforms, and supports python and most every other programming languages.
+Essential things to look for in an editor are: syntax highlighting, syntax aware automatic indentation for code blocks, and the ability to use whitespace instead of tabs for indentation.
+Google "python code editor" for more information and see the `python editors
 <http://wiki.python.org/moin/PythonEditors>`_ section of the Python
 wiki.